Voronenko/chef-developer_recipes/README.md

 end
 </pre>

+###oracle_virtualbox
+This recipe is intended to use on host computer only. it installs Oracle VirtualBox 4.3 https://www.virtualbox.org/ In combination with Vagrant this tool can be used for virtual development environments provision.

 ###percona_toolkit
 Percona Toolkit for MySQL is a collection of advanced command-line tools used by Percona MySQL Support staff to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually, including: